k247tEK/archVM-Hyper-V/README.md

 $ journalctl -b -0 | lnav
 ```

-shows messages from the current boot,
+shows messages from the current boot, using [lnav](https://lnav.org).

 <br>